Amine-er/SkyPay-hotel-system/README.md

      -  Spring config server and profile for config management
      -  Micrometer and zipkin for distributed tracing
      -  Springboot admin for monitoring
-     -  Rest and GRPC for synchron communication between microservices
+     -  Rest for synchron communication between microservices
      -  Database migration with flyway and postgres
      -  Reactive programming with webflux spring data reactive and mongodb
      -  Deployment docker and docker-compose